cchauche/terminal-git/README.md

 - Easy tool to test if a port is open (ex. `nc -vz 127.0.0.1 3000`)
 - And much more...

-# Build a server using only the terminal
+# Build A Server Using Only The Terminal
 We are going to build a simple web server using only the terminal and the terminal tools we reviewed earlier.

 ## Get Started